Electricians insurance

 Build an electricians insurance policy to suit you

 Public liability insurance is designed to protect you from claims made by members of the public, including customers, who have experienced injury or damage to their property because of your business.
-We offer electricians’ public liability insurance with cover limits of between £1 million and £5 million.
+We offer electricians’ public liability insurance with limits between £1 million and £5 million to cover the legal costs of defending a claim and any damages awarded against you,

 Example of a claim: